So you’re thinking about getting Amazon Web Services (AWS) certified. That’s great!

 AWS Certified Machine Learning – Specialty

-Machine Learning – Speciality is the newest AWS certification and focuses on, well, machine learning.
-Imagine that.
-You will be expected to demonstrate an understanding of the underlying concepts of machine learning, such as data collection and analysis, modeling, and machine learning algorithms, as well as proficiency with Kinesis for streaming data collection and SageMaker for building, training, tuning, and deploying machine learning models.
+The AWS Certified Machine Learning – Speciality cert is one of the newer certifications and focuses on, well, machine learning.
+Imagine that!
+You’ll be expected to demonstrate an understanding of the underlying concepts of machine learning, such as data collection and analysis, modeling, and machine learning algorithms, as well as proficiency with Kinesis for streaming data collection and SageMaker for building, training, tuning, and deploying machine learning models.

 Which AWS certification is right for you?

 Okay!
-So we’ve got ten total certifications (for now), spread across multiple levels and discipline areas.
+So we’ve got 11 total AWS certifications (for now), spread across multiple levels and discipline areas.
 If you’re the sort who just has to collect them all, more power to you.
 But what if you’re following a more focused track, or pondering a career change into cloud computing?
-What certifications should you go after?
+What AWS certifications should you go after?

 Start with your goal in mind

-Author Napoleon Hill wrote that “knowledge is only potential power”.
+Author Napoleon Hill wrote that “knowledge is only potential power.”
 In a similar vein, certifications are only potential career boosts.
-They can open doors, but it’s up to you to make good on the opportunities.
+They can open doors, but it’s up to you to make good on the AWS career opportunities.
 To that end, it’s important to think of a certification as a means to an end.
-And what that end is ultimately determines which certifications are right for you.
+And it’s your goal that ultimately determines which certifications are right for you.